Hassan-Bahrami/2D_Quadrangulation/README.md

 All of them are already included in the label.
 So, you can simply use "libigl".

 ## How to use
-To use the code, you need to use the following commands from the root directory of the project:
+To build and run the project, follow these steps from the root directory:

 ```bash
 mkdir build